 If your income is greater than $50,000, it can make sense to make contributions to your RRSP and claim these contributions when you file your taxes.
 This will usually result in an income tax refund, which you can further use to top up your RRSP.

-To use the First Time Home Buyer RRSP, simply withdraw your money from your RRSP
+How to use the First Time Home Buyer RRSP

 Most people know about the RRSP First Time Home Buyer Plan and why it’s a great idea, but when it comes to actually withdrawing the funds to buy their first home, they worry they might be missing a step.